SimonPinches/EIRENE/coding_rules.md

 7. The version should be updated using the “version.txt” file in the EIRENE root and the git hook.

 ### Release Procedure
 1. Each Release must be tagged with an immutable tag.
 The format of the release-tag should always be the same, namely of the self-ordering type, using Semantic Versioning ("semver"), ref.
-(4): MAJOR.MINOR.PATCH, e.g. V1.2.1, V1.3.0, V1.3.1.
+(4): Relese-VMAJOR.MINOR.PATCH, e.g. Release-V1.2.1, Release-V1.3.0, Release-V1.3.1.
+This format of the release tag "Release-Vx.y.z" and also "Vx.y.z" are reserved and can not be used for private tags.
 However, since tags are in principle free to use, additional separate tags can be used for comparison.
 2. Bugfixes to releases should be tagged individually by an immutable tag (using semver).
 3. For each release and bugfix, a “Release Note” must be compiled and distributed to the user-community.